For businesses aiming to control costs and improve cash flow visibility, implementing a structured purchase order (PO) process is essential.

 The vendor details include the following:

-The Ship to location details includes things like:
+The Ship to location details include things like:

 Additionally, companies also include information for sending the Bill.
 For example, only send the bill by email and so on.